garrett/cockpit-project.github.io/index.md

 Once Cockpit is up and running, you can access systems from all major web browsers on any operating system (including Windows, MacOS, and Android).

-## Simple to use

-{:style="text-decoration-skip-ink:none"}
-After installing and enabling Cockpit, accessing Cockpit is usually as easy as visiting port 9090 on your server (for example: <https://localhost:9090/> in a browser on the same machine as Cockpit).

-But don't worry&mdash;Cockpit itself doesn't eat resources or even run in the background when you're not using it.
-It only starts on demand, thanks to using systemd socket activation.

 ## Using Cockpit

-Using Cockpit means you don't *have to* remember commands at a command-line.
-But there's a whole lot more you can do with Cockpit:
+Here's a subset of tasks you can perform on each host running Cockpit:

 {:.using-cockpit}
-- Keep an eye on your network
+- Inspect and change network settings
-- Easily configure your firewall
+- Configure a firewall
-- Manage your storage (including RAID and LUKS partitions)
+- Manage storage (including RAID and LUKS partitions)
 - Create and manage virtual machines
 - Download and run containers
 - Browse and search system logs